 Friday, December 28, 2012

-These days, many teenagers live half their lives on social media sites, and they're writing the rules as they go.
-One online trend 16-year-old Radio Rookie Temitayo Fagbenle finds disturbing is something she calls "slut-shaming," or using photos and videos to turn a girl's private life inside out.
+Many teenagers live half their lives on social media sites, and they're writing the rules as they go.
+One online trend Radio Rookie Temitayo Fagbenle finds disturbing is "slut-shaming".

 Wednesday, December 19, 2012